-Many of the Signatures discussed in Chapter 4 require more than one TE.
-In this case it is beneficial not to complete the validation of the TEs in turn, as a later one may fail at an early stage of the validation.
-Thus the Steering arranges the HLT Algorithm processing in steps.
+Many of the Signatures discussed in chapter ??? (add reference to chapter 4) involve more than one required TE.
+In this case it is beneficial not to completely validate the first required TE from the Signature, because the second may be e.g. due to noise and therefore may fail right away at the beginning of the trigger reconstruction.
+Therefore the Steering arranges the HLT Algorithm processing in steps.
 At each step a part of the reconstruction chain is carried out, starting with the HLT Algorithm giving the biggest rejection.
 At the end of each step a decision is taken, whether the event can still possibly satisfy the TE combination required in the Signature.
-This concept of 'step processing' ensures an early rejection of events.
+Hence concept of "step processing" ensures an early rejection of events.

-9.5.4.1 Implementation of the steering
+9.4.4.1 Implementation of the Steering

-In Figure 9-16 a class diagram for the Steering sub-package is given.
+In Figure 9-17 a class diagram for the Steering sub-package is given.
 The Step Controller inherits from ATHENA Algorithm and is the interface to the PESA Steering Controller and the PT Client.
-It provides the necessary methods to configure the ESS at the beginning of a 'RUN', to execute the LVL2 or EF selection on an event, and to end a 'RUN'.
+It provides the necessary methods to configure the ESS at the beginning of a "RUN", to execute the LVL2 or EF selection on an event, and to end a "RUN".

-Figure 9-16 A class diagram for the Steering sub-package.
+Figure 9-17 A class diagram for the Steering sub-package.

 The task of the Trigger Configuration is to provide the Sequence and Menu Tables for the step processing.
-This task is carried out during the initialisation phase (before the start of a 'RUN'), which is especially important for LVL2.
+This task is carried out during the initialisation phase (before the start of a "RUN"), which is especially important for LVL2.

-In LVL2 the Step Controller uses the LVL1 Conversion for each event to convert the LVL1 Result (i.e. Raw Data) into RoI Objects and prepares the trigger selection by creating the TEs needed for the Seeding Mechanism, as was shown in Figure 9-14.a.
-In the EF the corresponding LVL2 Conversion translates the LVL2 Result to prepare the EF selection.
+In case of the LVL2 the Step Controller uses the LVL1 Conversion for each event to convert the LVL1 Result (i.e. Raw Data) into RoI Objects and prepares the trigger selection by creating the TEs needed for the Seeding Mechanism, as it was shown in Figure 9-15.a.
+In case of the EF the corresponding LVL2 Conversion translates the LVL2 Result to prepare the EF selection.

-The trigger processing of each event is performed by the Step Handler.
-For each step it uses the Step Sequencer to execute the HLT Algorithm from the corresponding Sequences.
+The trigger processing of each event carried out by the Step Handler.
+It uses the Step Sequencer to execute for each step the HLT Algorithm from the corresponding Sequences.
 The Step Handler executes the Step Decision to compare the result of the algorithmic processing, given in terms of TEs, with the Signatures to decide whether or not to reject the event.
-The Step Handler continues to process subsequent steps until the event is rejected or all steps have been executed.
-The Result Builder produces the LVL2 or EF Results, depending on which HLT subsystem the Event Selection Software is running.
+The next step is processed by the Step Handler only if the event is still accepted, until all steps are executed.
+The role of the Result Builder is to produce the LVL2 or EF Results, depending on the HLT sub-system the Event Selection Software is running.